AmeliaSZK/hearthlands-optimizer/README.md

 # hearthlands-optimizer
-A Java program to support an Excel spreadsheet meant to optimize gameplay of Hearthlands.
+A Java program to support an Excel spreadsheet meant to optimize my gameplay of Hearthlands.

 This a personal project meant to entertain and educate me, and this repository exists so I can show my code to my friends and enable them to give me feedback.
 Forking and doing your own thing is okay, per license specifications.
 This Java project exists to supplement stuff Excel cannot easily do, such as computing the dependencies graph.